dgwatkins/wcml/readme.txt

 * Fixed one compatibility issue with WooCommerce Bookings: incorrect bookings were shown in the backend when toggling between admin languages
 * Fixed one compatibility issue with the Adventure Tours theme
 * Fixed one compatibility issue with the Aurum theme
+* Fixed compatibility issues with the Composite Products plugin
 * Bug fix: auto-generated slugs on the products translation editor were not made unique
+* Bug fix: sometimes prices with decimals were subtracted 0.01
 * Made translation controls on the WooCommerce products page disabled by default
 * Optimized autoloading of PHP classes for better performance

 = 3.8 =